 Paul Campbell (The Guardian):

-“Richard knows Italian football and fan culture as well as anyone and writes fascinating insider guides to Serie A clubs.
+“Richard and his team know Italian football and fan culture as well as anyone and write fascinating insider guides to Serie A clubs.
 When Calcio ruled the world, the Gentleman Ultra was watching”

 In Bed With Maradona: